WELCOME TO THE HAWKS VOLUNTEERS AREA

 What is the Volunteer Bond?

-A volunteer bond is a refundable payment levied on all junior and senior season club members.
+A volunteer bond is a refundable payment levied on all junior and senior season participants.
 This payment is added to the cost of registration and will be refunded when the member completes their volunteer hours.

 Why institute a Volunteer Bond?